sswahn/bind/README.md

 hooks(element, {mount, update, unmount})
 ```

-### Render App
+### Render Components
-Attaches the app to an existing dom root element.
+To attach your application (or component) to the DOM, use the `render` function.
+This function expects the component and a DOM root element as its arguments.
 ```javascript
 render(component(), document.getElementBy('root'))
 ```

- ### Create An HTML Element
+ ### Building HTML Elements
-A utility function to create DOM elements and event delegation.
+Use the `html` utility function to create and return DOM elements.
+It supports event delegation and can be nested to create complex structures.

-Parameters:
   · **type**: The type of DOM element to create (e.g., "div", "span").
   · **attributes**: An object of attributes to apply to the DOM element.
   · **children**: An array of child nodes or text to append to the created element.